 SPARX commits the utmost attention to governance, as it believes it is crucial in both achieving high investment performance and the sustainability of its investment activities

 When considering governance, SPARX focuses on reality more than formality, and continually searches for a governance that benefits medium- to long-term investors.
 Among the numerous factors for assessing governance, we focus specifically on the quality of the management teams who are responsible for maintaining and improving the value of its assets.
 Through in-depth conversations and in-person meetings with these teams, we gauge their vision, level of sincerity, and logic to determine the condition of the governance systems.
 When necessary, SPARX takes part in creating new governance systems.

 To successfully conduct these activities, SPARX recognizes the need for itself to maintain a first-class governance system.
 Being both a public and investment firm makes us unique in our position.
 We not only strives to achieve these internal controls, but also strives to lead the dialogue of governance and stakeholder harmony.

-Responsible Investing in relation to Listed Stock Investment Strategy
+Responsible Investing in relation to Listed Equity